 Why not commit to a greater good?

-In my last article I talked about the growing need for companies to get socially involved and why this is important.
-Over the last 20 years, a number of companies, among which well-recognised ones such as Microsoft, Facebook, Uniliever, Starbucks, etc., have started various initiatives and have impacted the lives of thousands, if not hundreds of thousands of people.
-They are reducing environmental damage, helping communities in third world countries through education programmes, supporting and encouraging the growth of small businesses.
+In my last article, I talked about the growing need for companies to get socially involved and why this is important.
+Over the last 20 years, a number of companies, among which well-recognised ones such as Microsoft, Facebook, Unilever, Starbucks, etc., have started various initiatives and have impacted the lives of thousands if not hundreds of thousands of people.
+They are reducing environmental damage, helping communities in third-world countries through education programmes, supporting and encouraging the growth of small businesses.

 These benefits have been discussed by a number of authors, among which business gurus such as Michael Porter as part of his Harvard Business Review articles, talks about the importance of genuine, well-thought and coordinated social efforts and their advantages to both the world and businesses.